canonical/k8s-snap/docs/src/_parts/cis/node.md

 Remediation:

-Run the below command on the each worker node.
+Run the following command on the each worker node.

 `chmod 600 /etc/kubernetes/proxy.conf`